Strong error bounds for the convergence to its mean field limit for systems of interacting neurons in a diffusive scaling

+Notice that in \cite{kurtz78} who works in the scaling of the law of large numbers, in \eqref{eq:notgood} above, the term $ \sqrt{N}$ on the right hand side disappears, and this is why this approach works in this case -- while in the present framework of a diffusive scaling the above control does not allow to conclude. \end{appendix}

+\begin{acks}[Acknowledgments] The authors thank the anonymous referees for the positive feedback, many useful remarks and careful reading.
 E.L. thanks Vlad Bally for discussions about Euler schemes and the non-need of approximating the particle system by its Euler scheme, and Nicolas Fournier for pointing out an error in an early version of this manuscript.
-This work has been conducted as part of the FAPESP project Research, Innovation and Dissemination Center for Neuromathematics(grant 2013/07699-0) and of the ANR project ANR-19-CE40-0024.
+This work has been conducted as part of the FAPESP project Research, Innovation and Dissemination Center for Neuromathematics(grant 2013/07699-0) and of the ANR project ANR-19-CE40-0024. \end{acks}